Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 Care leavers have a right to be supported as they develop into independent young adults.
 Yet, too many young people leaving care continue to face significant barriers to achieving a successful transition into adulthood.
 Basic income is a direct investment in this cohort of young people, giving them the space to thrive whilst securing their basic needs.

-The reason we propose working with this cohort over any other groups who typically face poverty and other forms of disadvantage, is to understand the unique challenges care leavers themselves face and whether extending the time they are supported could have a positive impact on their entry into adulthood.
+The reason we are working with this cohort over any other groups who typically face poverty and other forms of disadvantage, is to understand the unique challenges care leavers themselves face and whether extending the time they are supported could have a positive impact on their entry into adulthood.
 We will use these insights to test how cash payments and system re-engineering could better help them to live the kind of lives they want to lead.

 Care experienced young people are a group that the Welsh Government has consistently chosen to invest in, for example, the top up of the Child Trust Fund payment; additional Council Tax exemption and establishment of the St David’s Day Fund.
 It is recognised that, compared with their peers, care-experienced people are disproportionately disadvantaged and are statistically more likely to experience issues such as homelessness, addiction and mental ill-health.